simonvh/fluff/README.md

 There are three options shared amongst all scripts:
 * `-r` Enable this option to use RPKM values (read per kb per million reads) instead of read counts.
-* `-R` When bam files are produced by bwa reads mapping to non-duplicate regions of the genome are maked.
+* `-R` When bam files are produced by bwa, reads mapping to non-duplicate regions of the genome are marked.
 By default fluff removes all these reads.
 When this option is used these reads will be kept.
 * `-D` By default fluff removes all duplicate reads (when marked in the bam file).
 Enable the `-D` option to keep duplicates.

 The scripts